patrykjakimczyk/employees_administration/README.md

 ## How to get started?

 1. Download this project
-2. You need to have PostgreSQL database and pgAdmin 4 application, to manage database.
+2. You need to have PostgreSQL database and pgAdmin 4 application to manage the database.
 3. In pgAdmin main window you have to create new database like this:
    ![](1.png)
-4. If you created a databe, right click on it and choose this option:
+4. If you created a database, right click on it and choose this option:
    ![1](2.png)
-5. Now you need to choose "company.sql" file which is located in main package of this project and click "Restore"
+5. Now you need to choose "company.sql" file which is located in the main package of this project and click "Restore"
 6. After that your database is ready, now you have to change those values if needed:

 ```java